UrMango/zlib-comp-decomp/README.md

 **ZLIB Binary Compressor & Decompressor written in C-Sharp (C#)**

-The best easy to use compressor & decompressor for zlib is ready for you to use for you projects free and open source!
+The best easy to use compressor & decompressor for zlib is ready for you to use in you projects free and open source!

 Options the library has to offer: